 4. Use online training performance to identify staff all-stars

 In-person training makes it easy to gauge who is paying attention and who isn’t, and to try different approaches to engage your whole team.
 One of the biggest challenges of virtual training is that it is hard to gauge attention and retention.
-EOT solves this challenge by using quizzes of various types to monitor performance, and Heltay points out that this has never been more important than this year.
+EOT solves this challenge by using quizzes of various types to monitor performance.

 To help you get a grasp on your staff’s understanding of the material, Heltay suggests that you use an online form creator (such as Google Forms) to build your own custom quizzes.
 Even if it’s just a few questions, it’s important to get a read on what is sinking in.
-This way, during the limited in-person training time you do have, you can focus on what’s been missed.
+This way, during in-person training time, you can focus on what’s been missed.

 Heltay points out that these methods of evaluating performance can also show camp leaders which staff are really focused and retaining the most information.
 This can help directors identify leaders among their counselors, who they can feel comfortable relying for more important tasks and responsibilities.
 Similarly, it may also help directors identify staff that may not be up to the task.
 Identifying staff members who won’t be effective is all the more critical in a summer where camps and staff will face new requirements and challenges.